lsilvam/templates_thesis_UAlg/README.md

 [MSWord tips](/01_templates_Word/MSWord_tips.md)

 DISCLAIMER:
 Images and logos in this repository are property of their respective owners.
-Use of them is only for identification purposes.
+Use of them is only for identification and exemplification purposes.